Terms and Conditions

 Either party may immediately terminate the Agreement by written notice to the other party, without the requirement for notice of default or intervention of the Court, in the event of the following: if the other party has been granted suspension of payments, whether provisionally or not; if a petition for bankruptcy has been filed with respect to the other party and the petition has not been revoked within seven days; if the other party files for bankruptcy itself; or if the other party’s enterprise is dissolved or terminated, except for the purpose of a merger with or absorption by another company.6.4.

-In case of termination, regardless of cause, any amounts to be refunded by Pine to Customer shall be limited to the amounts actually paid in the twelve months prior to the date of termination.
-However, no refunds or compensation shall be due for any Services and/or Goods provided by Pine that have not been timely rejected by Customer.6.6.
+In case of termination, regardless of cause, any amounts to be refunded by ECS to Customer shall be limited to the amounts actually paid in the twelve months prior to the date of termination.
+However, no refunds or compensation shall be due for any Services and/or Goods provided by ECS that have not been timely rejected by Customer.6.6.

 Those terms and conditions of these Terms and Conditions and the Agreement, which are, by their nature, meant to survive the term of the Agreement, shall so survive.

 All prices are exclusive of value-added tax (VAT) and other charges applicable under Dutch law and are based on ex-works deliveries as specified in INCOTERMS 2000.7.2.